 Centering & Developing Awareness with Pranala Yoga

-Welcome to Pranala Yoga, a fusion of Hatha & Vinyasa yoga with the influence of the Sharman’s of Bali through the activation of the Pranala Mudra, make PRANALA Yoga a rare and beautiful experience.
+Welcome to Pranala Yoga, a fusion of Hatha, Vinyasa, Yin, Tantra and Restorative Yoga.
+The influence of the Sharman’s of Bali, through the teachings of the Pranala Mudra, make PRANALA Yoga a rare and beautiful experience.

-Yoga Pranala supports our spiritual development by strengthening our physical, emotional, mental & spiritual bodies.
-This teaching prepares us to merge our individual consciousness with the source & our individual intelligence with the universal intelligence.
-This invites us then to go beyond the limits of the 5 senses mind.
+Yoga Pranala supports your spiritual development by strengthening your physical, emotional, mental & spiritual bodies.
+Pranala prepares you to merge your individual consciousness with the source & your individual intelligence with the universal intelligence.
+This invites you to go beyond the limits of the 5 senses mind.

 In Balinese lontars, ‘pra’ means first; ‘prana’, power; ‘nala’, inner fire.
 ‘Pranala’ means circulation.
 The word Prana comes from 2 roots, ‘Pra’ means first & ‘na’ is the unity of energy by extension of spirit.
 Therefore ‘prana’ can be understood as the first unity of (energy) spirit.

-As first we learn to move awareness in the frontal passages or ‘frontal nadi’.
-Then we explore the energy in the spine & the spinal channel or ‘sushuma nadi’.
+As first you learn to move awareness in the frontal passages or ‘frontal nadi’.
+Then you explore the energy in the spine & the spinal channel or ‘sushuma nadi’.
 When the spine is flexible & healthy & devoid of blockages, inner balance takes place.

 Breathing is an essential part of a Yoga Pranala practice.
 The breath initiates & finishes the asana movement.
-When we are consciously breathing we are channelling prana/spirit/consciousness.
-The breath is the vehicle that carries spirit within us, through & around our body.
-At first we use our awareness to lead the energy but eventually it is the energy that leads us!
+When you are consciously breathing you are channelling prana/spirit/consciousness.
+The breath is the vehicle that carries spirit within you, through & around your body.
+At first you use your awareness to lead the asana movement but eventually it is the energy that leads you.